ollyy/ollyy.github.io/_pages/about.md

 People often ask about my star sign, but I think playlists are a better way to understand a person.
 If you want to check out the tunes I listen to on a regular basis, click [here](https://open.spotify.com/user/11173788945?si=bbac994070b5489c).
 You’ll find everything from _Acid House_ to _Disco_, _Funk_, and _Madchester_.

 If you want to get in touch, feel free to reach out to me via [Instagram](https://www.instagram.com/ollyyj/) or [LinkedIn](https://www.linkedin.com/in/olly/).
-I would include my email address, but then I’d get spammed with offers for web design _(I mean, com'on...did they not see this website?? it’s really cool I think)_

 In our house, we are all equal. 🏳️‍🌈